jonkavana/Machine-Learning-CA/README.md

 Descriptive statistics have been laid out at the front to provide ease of readability and to ease the reader into the notebook.
 From that point, we move into the Probability distribution setting of the library, ensuring that there is an example and visual representative where possible of each distribution type.

 Next Steps & future Development:
-Whilst I made the decision to focus on the area of Statistics, i thnk that in any future developments it owuld be beneficial to look in the areas of optimisation because of the overlap into statistics.
-Otherwise, i think the next area to become more familiar with is the area of linear algebra because it develops on the numpy package which i have a good working knowledge on at this stage.
+Whilst I made the decision to focus on the area of Statistics, i think that in any future developments it would be beneficial to look in the areas of optimisation because of the overlap into statistics.
+Otherwise, i think the next area to become more familiar with is the area of linear algebra because it develops on the NumPy package which i have a good working knowledge on at this stage.

 2. SciKit Learn Notebook: scikit-Learn.ipynb